Dilshan-H/bla-bot/README.md

 python-telegram-bot is distributed under a [LGPLv3 license](https://www.gnu.org/licenses/lgpl-3.0.html).

-## Contributing

-Got an idea?
-Found a bug?
-Feel free to [open an issue](https://github.com/Dilshan-H/bla-bot/issues/new) or submit a pull request.

 ## License & Copyrights

 **The MIT License**

 This program is free software: you can redistribute it and/or modify it under the terms of the **MIT License**

-\*\*Heroku, Telegram are copyrights and/or trademarks of their respective owners.
+\*\* Heroku, Telegram are copyrights and/or trademarks of their respective owners.

 ## Disclaimer